Finding the best trolling motor for pontoon boats can be difficult, especially if you don’t know what to look for.

 Its wireless remote fits perfectly in anyone’s palms and allows you to control speed effortlessly.
 This electric trolling motor works greatly both in fresh and saltwater; its construction is corrosion-resistant.

-The motor’s stow and deploy foot pedal allow easy transitioning between the water or on the boat.
+The motor’s stow and deployed foot pedal allow easy transitioning between the water and the boat.
 Because it has an ergonomic lifting handle, you can remove and transport this trolling motor easily.

 5. Minn Kota Pontoon Bow-Mount Trolling Motor